yktoo/yktoo.com/content/blog/posts/0193/index.en.md

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/vgix5v2m4nq61748.jpg" >}}

 Street name plates are also remarkable here.
-They are not as fancy as in {{< a "0192" "Albufeira" >}}, but they show a personal touch:
+They are not as fancy as in [Albufeira](0192), but they show a personal touch:

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/4f3ejhxuqcmw1444.jpg" >}}

 I appreciate the effort put in making them.

-Alte has apparently clay soil, which is reddish like it was in the {{< a "0191" "orange grove" >}}:
+Alte has apparently clay soil, which is reddish like it was in the [orange grove](0191):

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/g8xjr4zhcx4a2352.jpg" >}}